 How I Overcame Obstacles to Travel the World

-The moment I returned home from that trip, I suggested to my boyfriend at the time that we save up as much money as we possibly could within the following six or twelve months and take a year off to travel the world together.
-He wasn’t nearly as excited about the idea as I was, and even thought I was a little crazy for wanting to spend a year traveling the world.
+At 21, almost ten years before I finally set off for a year to travel the world alone, I spent two and a half months backpacking through Europe.
+It was my first trip abroad.
+The moment I returned home from that trip, I suggested to my boyfriend at the time that we save up as much money as we possibly could within the following 6-12 months and take a year off to travel the world together.
+He wasn’t nearly as excited about the idea as I was, and even thought I was a little crazy.

 Dreams are something our soul wants to realize, and ten years later, I still had that same dream of spending a year abroad, traveling the world.

 Ten years, and I had yet to do anything about turning that dream into a reality.

 What Stops Us From Living Our Dreams?